Meditation | Seven Practices To Make You More Attractive (updated 2021)

 - Learn the power of letting go in your meditative practice.
 This ensures you are not chasing in your day-to-day life.
 Gary advises that we have to let go of the outcome, otherwise we interrupt the flow of our desires into our life.
 As soon as we start chasing we block the natural order of giving and receiving.

-The reason why this type of meditation is beneficial is that it enables you to stop being so influenced by the outer world.
-Instead, it allows you to come back to your centre.
+Gary Gunn demonstrates a meditative practice that will help you to deal with your sexual urges.
+This type of meditation is beneficial because it enables you to stop being so influenced by the outer world.
+Instead, you can come back to your centre.

-Covered in this episode:
+Covered in this video:

-This meditative practice is invaluable for anyone who struggles with containing the fire of your sexuality during your day-to-day life.
+Gary Gunn demonstrates a powerful meditative practice that will permit you to deal with ferocious sexual urges.
+This meditative practice is invaluable for anyone who struggles with containing the fire of their sexuality during day-to-day life.

 Stay Up To Date With Our Latest Articles